Leipomeles dorsata: Worker queen conflict

-L. dorsata is a species that does not have queens per se, but rather multiple egg layers that are in charge of reproduction.
+Leipomeles dorsata is a species that does not have queens per se, but rather multiple egg layers that are in charge of reproduction.
 The degree that these egg layers are specialized for reproduction depends on how functional their ovaries are.
 There are four patterns of ovaries that were observed in this species: no oocytes, immature oocytes, well-developed oocytes with at least one mature oocyte, and several well-developed and completely mature oocytes.
 The females with the more mature reproductive organs are the ones that have greater reproductive success because they are more specialized; in cases where there are both brown worker egg-layers with the third reproductive pattern and yellow reproductives with the fourth reproductive pattern, the yellow females out perform and outcompete the brown ones.
 However, if there are no yellow females present than the brown workers may be solely responsible for the colony's reproduction.

 Life history

 Colony survivorship

-L. dorsata has several qualities that allow for high colony survivorship.
+Leipomeles dorsata has several qualities that allow for high colony survivorship.
 The main quality is that they display cyclical oligogyny.
 This allows workers to temporarily take the place of egg layers when there are few or no egglayers, allowing the population to survive during a period of high egglayer mortality.
 Also the ability of male Epiponini to find nests with virgin females contributes to colony survivorship.
 This ensures that copulation can take place in colonies where there has been loss of reproductives which guarantees the reproductive success of the colony.

 Camouflage

-L. dorsata builds its nests in a way that disguises it from vertebrae predators.
+Leipomeles dorsata builds its nests in a way that disguises it from vertebrae predators.
 They choose an overhanging leaf and build the nest underneath it so that it is hidden, and then proceed to construct an envelope that mimics the color and patterns of the leaves surrounding the nest.
 This mimicry results from the addition of colored leave pulp.
 Wasps chew up leaves on the surrounding tree, and then applied the resulting mixture to the outside of the nest.

 Interaction with other species

 Predators and predation

-L. dorsata, as with other paper wasps mainly feed on insects and other arthropods that they find by foraging.
+Leipomeles dorsata, as with other paper wasps mainly feed on insects and other arthropods that they find by foraging.

 The main predators of L. dorsata, as with other neotropical paper wasps, are ants and birds that feed on a variety of insects.
 Specifically, army ants present a grave threat to paper wasps in the tropics, and nests and behaviors have evolved as a way to combat this predation pressure; in the case of L. dorsata, this is seen in the chemical defense described below.